mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/UtilizingOperationContext.md

 Operations and operation modifiers also have the opportunity to setup the context through ``OperationRequest/setup(context:)-9fupm`` and ``OperationModifier/setup(context:using:)-40ul6`` respectively.

+Let's now take a look at how you can utilize all of these powers.

 ## Adding Custom Properties to OperationContext

 `OperationContext` behaves a lot like SwiftUI's `EnvironmentValues`, and you can extend it with custom properties in a very similar manner to `EnvironmentValues`.